Dmeetrogon/py_multi_3xui/README.md

 ---

 > **Note:** Secret token feature was removed from 3x-ui in 2.6.0.
 From now this feature doesn't supported by py_multi_3xui and py3xui.
+Please, edit your constructors and databases

 ---